aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

 If you have noticed, this schema is a bit different from our *ToDoItem* data model.
 Remember that we have defined our *ToDoItem* class in */app/classes/item.class.ts*.
-When you check the file, you will see that we have a *title* property instead of *name*, and we have an additional *status* property.
+When you check this file, you will see that we have a *title* property instead of *name*, and we have an additional *status* property for *TodoItem*.

-Luckily, when working with AWS AppSync, updating a schema (and thus updating your whole backend data structure!) is very easy.
+Luckily, when working with AWS AppSync, updating a schema (and thus updating your whole backend data infrastructure!) is very easy.

 Just edit your local schema file which is located at */amplify/backend/api/fancytodos/schema.graphql* to match the following:

 ```js
 type Todo @model {